foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_api_data/data_formats.rst

 The container of the value is always a signed two’s complemented integer number.
-Approximation of single precision floating point value and backward transformation are performed by next formula:
+Approximation of single precision floating point value and backward transformation are performed by the following formula:

 .. math::
    x_{fx} &= Round(x_{fp32} * 2^n)